 Hello to the Oral Health Section!

-As the incoming chair of the Oral Health Section, I am looking forward to leading the Section in this time of change.
-I would like to welcome and recognize our new Section Leadership Team members who continue their terms or began their terms at the end of the November 2010 meeting in Denver.
-A big thank you is due the outgoing officers as well as those who helped on committees, such as Membership, Awards and the Newsletter.
-Thanks to outgoing Section Councilors Lynn Bethel and David Cappelli, Governing Councilor Amos Deinard, and Immediate Past Chair Howard Pollick.
-Thanks also to Newsletter Editor Jay Friedman, Membership Committee Chair Sandie Beebe, and Webmaster Gina Thornton-Evans for their service.
-A special thank you to Scott Presson for his outstanding service as Section chair.
-A big thanks is also due to Natalie Hagel for her dedication as secretary.
+As the incoming chair of the Oral Health Section, I’m looking forward to leading the Section in this time of change.
+I’d like to welcome and recognize our new Section leadership team that continue their terms or began their terms at the end of the October 2008 meeting in San Diego.
+This is the first issue for our new Newsletter Editor, Jay W. Friedman.
+We appreciate the effort and dedication to the Oral Health Section.
+A big thank-you is also due the outgoing officers as well as those who helped on committees, such as Membership, Awards, Newsletter, etc. Thanks to outgoing Section Councilors Wanda Wright and Woosung Sohn, Governing Councilor Magda DeLa Torre, and Immediate Past Chair Dyan Campbell.
+Thanks also to Newsletter Editor Anuradha Deshmukh, Membership Committee Chair Beth Hines, and Webmaster Tim Cooke for their service.
+A special thank you to Howard Pollick for his outstanding service as Section chair and to Kathy Lituri for her continued dedication as secretary.
 While APHA does much to support our activities, much of the Section’s success is due to the volunteer efforts of our membership.

-Our next Annual Meeting will be in Washington, D.C., from Oct.
-29-Nov.
-2, 2011.
-Kathy Lituri is heading up the Program Planning Committee, and I am confident we will have another outstanding scientific program.
+Our next Annual Meeting will be in Philadelphia Nov.
+7-11, 2009.
+David Cappelli is heading up the Program Planning Committee, and I’m confident we’ll have another outstanding scientific program for you.
 I hope you have submitted an abstract.
-Make plans now to join us in Washington!
+Make plans now to join us in Philadelphia!

-With the changes in Congress, I am sure many of you are closely watching the appropriations process.
-It will be difficult to sustain the gains we have made in recent years and to secure funding for the oral health programs in the Affordable Care Act.
-APHA continues to enhance their advocacy activities, while attempting to be more strategic.
-You can receive APHA Legislative Alerts by e-mail for selected issues by signing up on the APHA website.
-I hope you take a few minutes to use the APHA system to write e-mail letters to your senators and representative.
-You can start with the suggested letter or the letters, which are easily customized as desired, e.g., to include an oral health aspect.
-We need your voice for public health and oral health!
-See http://www.apha.org/advocacy/.
+There also appears to be some potential funding in the economic stimulus package.
+Along those lines, APHA continues to enhance their advocacy activities, while attempting to be more strategic.
+You should be receiving APHA Legislative Alerts by e-mail for selected issues.
+I hope you take a few minutes to use the CapWiz system link to write e-mail letters to your Senators and Representative.
+You can start with the suggested letter, or the letters are easily customized as desired, e.g., to include an oral health aspect.
+It only takes a few minutes.
+Try it ― you’ll like it.
+See http://www.capwiz.com/apha/home/.

 Return to Top